 Charleston Blvd. turns into State Route 159 (a.k.a Red Rock Canyon Rd/Blue Diamond Rd) once you drive into the Conservation Area and runs west, then loops south, ending at Blue Diamond Road / Pahrump Hwy.

 Two things you need to do before heading out here ... first Check the weather and conditions.
 This link takes you to the Red Rock Canyon Interpretive Society website which has a lot of useful information besides the weather and conditions.

 Second, check out my recommendations any time you visit our desert areas.

-It can become dangerous if you don’t use some desert sense and prep yourself with some basic knowledge of what to expect out here.
+It can become dangerous if you don’t use some desert sense and prep yourself with some basic knowledge of what to expect out in our desert areas.